 Once you collect your baggage, you will go through customs.
 If you are bringing a pet, you should have its documentation ready for presentation.
 If you have nothing to declare, you can continue to the arrivals hall.
 Given the size of Dublin Airport, there is a strong chance that your inbound flight will land in the capital, so that is where we will start this tour of airports in Ireland.

-Located just north of Dublin city centre, Dublin airport has by far the largest number of direct international destinations of all the Irish airports.
+Located just north of Dublin city centre, Dublin airport has by far the largest number of direct international destinations of all the airports in Ireland.
 With daily flights to many European destinations and further afield worldwide, Dublin Airport is truly a portal to the world.
 When it comes to airports in Ireland, Dublin Airport is the only one with two terminals; with most low-fare, European flights taking off from Terminal One, and Terminal Two being reserved for more long-haul routes.

 Arrival at Dublin Airport